The last few weeks, I tried to…

 Added by The Wild Geese on June 23, 2013 at 1:00am — No Comments

 Kylemore Abbey is located in one of Ireland’s most unique landscapes –- Connemara.
 Described by Oscar Wilde as “a savage beauty," it is a region of awe-inspiring, unspoiled and natural beauty.
-Its patchwork of lakes, rugged mountains, and windswept bogs…Continue
+Its patchwork of lakes, rugged mountains, and windswept bogs certainly gives a sense of splendid isolation.

 The last few weeks, I tried to…